Contact Info for Vibe of Portland : email@example.com or 503.560.3592

 Kyle Williams, teaching musician: Kyle Williams is a guitarist, composer, and teacher from Portland Oregon.
 He began studying music at Portland State University in 2003, was awarded the Trudeau Scholarship for the Arts, and graduated with a B.M. in Music Performance with a Jazz Emphasis.
 He has taught guitar students of all ages since his senior year in high school and continues to do so at Opus School of Music in Ridgefield, Washington and Vibe of Portland in Portland, Oregon.
 He has lead and been a sideman in numerous groups including the Portland Jazz Composers Ensemble, Retake Productions, and Rainbow Jive Hammer.
 He has also been involved in musical theater in and around town and has performed in productions at St. Mary’s Academy, the Lakewood Theater, La Salle Catholic College Preparatory School, and most recently at Evergreen High School.
 Kyle and his wife life happily in an apartment near Alberta Street in NE Portland where they drink coffee and go on walks.
 They also live within walking distance of Trade Up Music, which is pretty sweet.

 Jameson Wandling, teaching musician: Jameson is a multi-instrumental independent instructor with Vibe of Portland.
 In addition to being a lifelong musician, he also has a Master’s of Science in Conflict Resolution from Portland State University, which he earned in 2012.
 To earn his degree, he developed a program to help promote social and emotional skills with youth in a long-term residential treatment center using ukuleles and songwriting as a coping mechanism.
 Since then, he has been using the same program design in after-school enrichment classes through Vibe to foster and cultivate cooperative and collaborative skills among youth.
 He currently teaches ukulele, guitar, and songwriting through Vibe, as well as with SUN Schools.
-When he is not teaching, he is likely working on his own original music with his group, Saucytown, a Portland-based Americana/Rock band.
+When he is not teaching, he is likely working on his own original music.

 Rich Littledyke, teaching musician: